cowtrix/cowtrix.github.io/posts/thompson-trojans.md

 > …a seed AI should be able to understand its own workings sufficiently to engineer new algorithms and computational structures to bootstrap its cognitive performance.

 Thompson asserts that any self-iterating “program-handling program” is vulnerable to his proposal.
-Does that include the guided self-iteration of a powerful seed-AI?
+Does that include the guided self-iteration of a powerful Seed AI?

 Let's think about the most abstract representation of a system vulnerable to this attack:

 ![A generalised diagram of such an attack](Thompson-Generalised-Trojan.PNG)

-We represent some kind of iterative process as two types of component:
+We represent some kind of iterative process as two types of components:
-- `S` represents the symbols we input into the iteration process, `S'` the second set, and so on.
+- `S` represents the symbols we input into the iteration process, `S'`, the second set, and so on.
     - In a compiler, this is the source code.
     - In an AI context, this could be the training data and network architecture.
 - `f(S)` represents an object that has been transformed by `S`, which is in itself capable of transforming the next set of symbols `S'` into some new `f(S')`